Andrea Izzy Anthony

 When he’s not writing screenplays or stage plays, he enjoys watching films and plays, creating graphics, and doing extensive research for his upcoming projects.
 Mr. Cyrus is just as ecstatic to join ArtistCorps as he is to be pursuing a M.F.A. in Screenwriting at UNCSA.

 Ms. Goodwin is a graduate of James Madison University (JMU) where she received her B.M. in String Performance.
 During her time at JMU, she studied the violin under Diana LeGrand and Dina Nesterenko.
 Additionally, she has had the opportunity to study under Rictor Noren, professor of violin and viola at the New England Conservatory, and members of the Philadelphia Orchestra at the Philadelphia International Music Festival (PIMF).
 PIMF orchestra rehearsals were conducted by renowned conductor Cristian Macelaru and chamber coachings were led by violist Renard Edwards.
-Currently she is pursuing a M.M. in Violin Performance at UNCSA in May 2019 and is currently pursuing her Professional Artist Certificate in the studio of Kevin Lawrence.
+She completed her M.M. in Violin Performance at UNCSA in May 2019 and is currently pursuing her Professional Artist Certificate in the studio of Kevin Lawrence.
 In addition to her studies, she is also serving with ArtistCorps, an outreach program dedicated to exposing the arts to children of low-income families, and teaching private violin lessons at Separk Music in Lewisville, N.C.
 Goodwin hopes to become a private teacher at the collegiate level.